jrowellfx/vfxTdUtils/README.md

 The reason we called ourselves TDs was because we did most of our work via the shell, like tcsh or bash, with custom scripts and makefiles, plus wrangling the files for the plethora of home-brewed tools at the studio.

-A lot of how we generated images was through programming via scripts of various sorts.
 It was quite technical so you had to be a bit of a programmer thus the title "Technical Director".